Utsunomiya: History of Gyoza

-Following the Second World War, Japanese soldiers who returned from Manchuria brought home to Utsunomiya gyoza recipes which originated from China.
+Following the Second World War, Japanese soldiers who returned from Manchuria brought home to Utsunomiya gyoza recipes that originated from China.
 Soon after, the soldiers began to open dumpling (gyoza) restaurants around Utsunomiya.
 After the Utsunomiya city officials started to realize the popularity of gyoza in 1990, the Utsunomiya Gyoza Association was created.
 The creation of this association only made gyoza's popularity grow in the city.
 Utsunomiya gyoza is famous country-wide, so it attracts many tourists, as well as brings in a significant amount of revenue into the city.

 Popularity of Gyoza

 The city has 30 restaurants that specialize in serving gyoza.
 Utsunomiya is allegedly the highest consumer city of gyoza in Japan.
 There is also a 1.5 m statue in the shape of the gyoza outside of Utsunomiya's JR station.

 The Gyoza Festival

 Utsunomiya's annual Gyoza Dumplings Festival occurs at the Castle Ruins Park.
 Visitors are able to taste different types of gyozas served by various gyoza-making restaurants.
-Festival attendees can also watch various bands and comedians nearby the festival grounds.
+Festival attendees can also watch various bands and comedians near the festival grounds.